 UPDATE: Check out this post to see how we gave our narrow hallway a little love – it’s looking gorgeous now!

 This post contains affiliate links.
 Click here to read my full disclosure policy.

-I’ve been scoping out a lot of fun ideas on Pinterest lately for what we could do in this hallway, so I thought it would be fun to round a few up for you today.
-This post has 10 gorgeous hallways that all have unique designs, fun elements, and are anything but boring!
+And finally, I’ve been scoping out a lot of fun ideas on Pinterest lately for what we could do in this hallway, so I thought it would be fun to round up a few narrow hallway decorating ideas up for you today.
+Here are 10 gorgeous hallways that all have unique designs, fun elements, and are anything but boring!

 I can’t get over that gorgeous giant chalkboard!
 We don’t have a blank wall big enough for something like this in our hallway, but the idea could definitely be altered to work up there (for example, see how we did something similar in our garage!).
 How fun would that be?!
 I also love the photo display on the other side – to me, hallways are the perfect place to display some family photos, and that’s a great way to do it.
 And, of course, I love the planked wall that Leigh Anne from Houseologie did in her hall – it’s the perfect way to add some visual interest without making the small space look too busy!
 And that blanket ladder?
 I wish our hall was big enough for something like that!

 The combination of that gallery wall and the dark accent wall is absolute perfection to me.
 We’ve already got a big gallery wall on our staircase (which leads up to this hallway), so it might be a bit much to do one up there too, but I can’t get over how great that looks!
 And I’m obsessed with that gorgeous red runner from Designstiles.
 That hallway is a little more similar to what we’re working with (long and narrow!) and I love the addition of the lights above the gallery wall to make it even more of a focal point!